Jasmeet1311/Intro_to_pygame/README.md

 Contains a brief description about pygame module of python and how to use pygame for game development

 Game using pygame file contains
+We will be taking example of snake game and make this project to understand working of pygame module

 1.Importing pygame
 2.Initializing all module of pygame